zcabbub/tokenomics/Curation markets.md

 #### *Def* [1]
+- A curation market is a smart contract on Ethereum that is deployed for a specific shared goal or topic that allows the minting of tokens set by a hard-coded algorithm.

+- *Abstract definitions*:
 	- Curation markets allows groups to coordinate around shared goals (and interests) and benefit from the value they collectively create.
 	- Curation markets leverage the wisdom of the crowd
 - The main relation in a curation market is its [[Bonding curve|bonding curve]] [2]

 ##### Representation